Wisconsin - What to watch in 2026

 What’s at stake

-Several major areas of women’s rights in Wisconsin remain unsettled and could be affected by future political and legal decisions:
+Several areas of women’s rights in Wisconsin could shift depending on future political and legal decisions:

 • Reproductive healthcare access